These are the CAN messages that are sent or may be sent by the BMS, and the ones that the BMS may listens to.

 |

-This BMS controller looks on the CAN bus for messages to request that the contactors be turned on.
+This BMS master looks on the CAN bus for messages to request that the contactors be turned on.

 The format is programmable.